nowshad-hasan/interview-preparation/syllabus/problem solving.md

 ### Stack

 - Balanced bracket
-- Create a stack using linked list
 - Min stack
-- Max stack
-- Redundant braces
 - Two stacks
 - Reverse string
-- Sorted stack with recursion - CTCI
-- Sorted stack with stack - CTCI
 - Build a stack with array
+- Stack using two queue
+- Stack using one queue

+### Queue

+- ArrayQueue - mosh
-- StackOfPlates - CTCI
+- Circular array queue - mosh
+- Create a queue with linked list
+- Create a priority queue with array
+- Reverse a queue
-- Three stacks using one array
+- Queue using stack

 ### String